runwayml/learn/docs/tutorial_photosketch.md

 Choose to run it locally or remotely on an external GPU.
 You can enable the remote GPU by toggling the  **Enable Remote GPU** switch on.
 Next, click on **Run Remotely**.

-Alternatively, you may run the model locally.
-Toggle the remote GPU off, and make sure Docker is running.
-Click on the button on the bottom right to download the model and run it locally.

 ![HTTP Output](images/tutorial_photosketch/05_http.png)